 Travis Sorenson competed his Ph.D. in Hispanic Linguistics at Texas A&M in 2010.
 His dissertation focuses on voseo/tuteo variation among Salvadoran Spanish speakers in the United States, specifically in Houston and Washington D.C.
-Since 2010, Travis has worked in the Department of Languages, Linguistics, Literatures and Cultures at the University of Central Arkansas, where he is currently Associate Professor.
+Travis is Professor in the Department of Languages, Linguistics, Literatures and Cultures at the University of Central Arkansas.
 Travis continues to publish on forms of address and other topics in Spanish language variation.
 His book, The Dialects of Spanish: A Lexical Introduction (2021), was published by Cambridge University Press.

 Patricia Garza de González completed her Ph.D. in Hispanic Linguistics in 2014, as one of our TAMIU consortium campus students.
 Her dissertation focuses on the interpretation of two types of Spanish compounds by four groups of bilinguals with different levels of exposure to English.
 After she completed her degree, Patricia held a postdoctoral position in Psycholinguistics with Dr. Roberto Heredia at TAMIU in Laredo, where she still lives.

 Sinia Bolaños Harris completed her Ph.D. in Hispanic Linguistics in 2017.
 She completed all of her coursework while living in Laredo and working as a instructor at TAMIU.
 Her dissertation compares the representation of Mexican and Colombian forms of address in the narconovela El Señor de los Cielos against data from authentic usage from the same dialectal areas.
 Sinia is currently an Assistant Professor at Wiley College, a Historically Black College in Marshall, Texas.

 Kelsey Harper completed her Ph.D. in Hispanic Linguistics in 2019.
 Her study focuses on the language use and identity of the Peruvian diaspora in the United States, which she considered both through social media (the Facebook group #BeingPeruvian), and through participant observation and attitude interviews in Paterson, NJ.
 Kelsey is currently working at Butler Community College in Wichita, Kansas, where she was recently appointed Chair of Foreign Languages.
 You can read more about her in her digital portfolio.